Higher U(1)-gerbe connections in geometric prequantization: Examples

-Indeed, this is what yields the refinement of the generator $c : B G \to K(\mathbb{Z},4)$ to smooth cohomology, which we used above in \ref{ExtendedWZW}, for instance for $\mathfrak{g}_1 = \mathfrak{so}$ the Lie algebra of the Spin group, the Lie integration of its canonical Lie 3-cocycle
+The morphism $\mathbf{c}$ is a refinement of the characteristic class $c$ generating $H^4(BG,\mathbb{Z})$ to a morphism of smooth stacks, a fact we used above in \ref{ExtendedWZW}.
+For instance for $\mathfrak{g} = \mathfrak{so}$ the Lie algebra of the Spin group, the Lie integration of its canonical Lie 3-cocycle produces a smooth refinement $\tfrac{1}{2}\mathbf{p}_1$ of the first fractional Pontryagin class. \end{example}